KubeAI for OPEA

 • Scaling pods to/from zero - tested/working

-• Load based autoscaling - not tested/included
+• Load based autoscaling - tested/working

 • Integration with OPEA application - missing